c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 # **Defense III** – Build an Incident Response Team

 When you have threat actors within your network **you want to identify them as fast as possible**, every second that they spend within your network the outcome can be very but very destructive.
-Now, your organization might not have a SIRT team or even a plan to build one, well [ENISA](https://www.enisa.europa.eu/) provided an [interactive map](https://www.enisa.europa.eu/topics/csirts-in-europe/csirt-inventory/certs-by-country-interactive-map#country=Belgium) of currently known CSIRTs by country.
+Now, your organization might not have a Security Incident Response Team (SIRT) or even a plan to build one, well [ENISA](https://www.enisa.europa.eu/) provided an [interactive map](https://www.enisa.europa.eu/topics/csirts-in-europe/csirt-inventory/certs-by-country-interactive-map#country=Belgium) of currently known CSIRTs by country.

-Or may be your organization already have a SIRT team, ask yourself how mature are they?
+Or may be your organization already have a Security Incident Response Team (SIRT), ask yourself how mature are they?
 I invite you to use the [SIM3v1 self-assessment tool](https://www.enisa.europa.eu/topics/csirts-in-europe/csirt-capabilities/csirt-maturity/csirt-survey) from [ENISA](https://www.enisa.europa.eu/) to assess the maturity of your current incident response team.

 Now that I suggested some high-level defense mechanism, let us take a look further on some of the TTPs (Tactics, Techniques and Procedures) used by the attackers to pivot further post compromise, [the CISCO SIRT team already did a good job mapping the TTPs used by the attackers to the MITRE ATT&CK Framework](https://blog.talosintelligence.com/2022/08/recent-cyber-attack.html), I will briefly touch some of them, no need to re-write them in this article.

 {:.box-warning}
-The CISCO SIRT team stated that “ post the compromise they ***periodically observed*** the threat actors issuing commands containing typographical errors, indicating manual operator interaction was occurring within the environment.”
+The CISCO Security Incident Response Team (SIRT) stated that “ post the compromise they ***periodically observed*** the threat actors issuing commands containing typographical errors, indicating manual operator interaction was occurring within the environment.”

 This clearly suggests to me that the team had them on the radar for days or even weeks, learning about the attackers intentions and what's their next move going to be.

 # **Defense IV** – Learn and grasp the attacker real intentions
-Now this more a technique to better respond than a defensive method, if you have identified attackers within your organization network,  you can turn the situation in your favor by using the compromised asset(s) as a honeypot while in parallel containing (this should be dynamic in nature not linear), this will help identify IOCs (Indicators of Compromises) which you SIRT team can use to scan the enterprise for other compromised systems.
+Now this is more a technique to better respond than a defensive method, if you have identified attackers within your organization network,  you can turn the situation in your favor by using the compromised asset(s) as a honeypot while in parallel containing (this should be dynamic in nature not linear), this will help identify IOCs (Indicators of Compromises) which your Security Incident Response Team (SIRT) can use to scan the enterprise for other compromised systems.
 Failure to **properly contain** the incident can and will lead to **improper eradication**.

-To summarize make sure you do:
+To summarize make sure you do :
 - Proper Scoping
 - Full containment
 - Complete eradication of the threat actor’s wrongdoing